 There is also a chance that you will either have your license revoked or must put an ignition interlock device on your car, which is an additional expense.
 If your license is just suspended, you will not qualify for a work permit in Maryland if you have a prior alcohol conviction or license suspension within the past five years.

-What Are the Penalties for a Third DUI?
+What Are the Penalties for a Third DUI in Maryland?

 Being arrested a third time for a DUI in Maryland can bring harsh punishment since the state believes that you are likely to continue to repeat these offenses.
 Third DUI penalties include fines of up to $3,000, license revocation and additional points, and up to three years in prison.